Things in monospace

 1password CLI

 This is where I have decided to take a closer look at the library I was using for 1Password integration.
-What I have discovered that it's a very thin wrapper over "op", the 1Password CLI.
-It has little in the way of error handling which is fine in this specific case, but gobbling up the errors is not fine and should probably have been noted.
+What I have discovered that it's a very thin wrapper over op, the 1Password CLI.
+Specifically, it was leveraging the op read command.

 ❯ op read "op://Personal/api.github.com/mishok13^forge"